-Whipple disease is a malabsorption syndrome.
-It predominately affects white men aged 30 to 60.
-Although it affects many parts of the body (eg, heart, lung, brain, serous cavities, joints, eye, GI tract), the mucosa of the small bowel is almost always involved.
+Whipple disease predominately affects White men aged 30 to 60.
+Although it affects many parts of the body (eg, heart, lung, brain, serous cavities, joints, eye, gastrointestinal tract), the mucosa of the small bowel is almost always involved.
 Affected patients may have subtle defects of cell-mediated immunity that predispose to infection with T. whipplei.
-About 30% of patients have HLA-B27.

 Clinical presentation varies depending on the organ systems affected.
 The four cardinal symptoms of Whipple disease are

 Usually, the first symptoms are arthralgia and fever.

 Intestinal symptoms (eg, watery diarrhea, steatorrhea, abdominal pain, anorexia, weight loss) usually manifest later, sometimes years after the initial complaint.
 Gross or occult intestinal bleeding may occur.
 Severe malabsorption may be present in patients diagnosed late in the clinical course.